Dr. Linda Glawe

 - Asian Development Bank Institute (ADBI) and Chinese Academy of Social Science (CASS) Conference “The Middle Income Trap in Asia”, Kobe, Japan, 12th-13th December 2016.

-World Development, Economics Bulletin, Singapore Economic Review, Journal of the Asia Pacific Economy, Journal of International Development, Journal of Chinese Economic and Business Studies, Oxford University Press
+World Development, Economics Bulletin, Structural Change and Economic Dynamics, Singapore Economic Review, Applied Economics Letters, Journal of the Asia Pacific Economy, Eastern Economic Journal, Journal of International Development, Journal of Chinese Economic and Business Studies, International Journal of Emerging Markets, Oxford University Press

-Economic growth and development, institutions, human capital, middle-income trap, the Chinese economy, economic impacts of digitalization and automation, structural change, income inequality, East Asian economics, European Integration, spatial econometrics
+Economic growth and development, macroeconomics, applied economics, institutions, human capital, middle-income trap, the Chinese economy, economic impacts of digitalization and automation, structural change, income inequality, East Asian economics, European Integration, spatial econometrics